MoCo-GHE-Admin/github-scripts/README.md

 ## `repo_archiver.py`
 ```
-usage: repo_archiver.py [-h] [--pat-key PATKEY] [--token TOKEN] [--inactive] [--custom CUSTOM] [--file FILE] [--force] [--pause] [-q]
+usage: repo_archiver.py [-h] [--pat-key PATKEY] [--token TOKEN] [--inactive] [--custom CUSTOM] [--file FILE] [--hooks {ignore,disable}]
+                        [--keys {ignore,delete}] [--ignore-issue-label] [--pause] [-q]
                         [repos ...]

 Archive the specified repo, labelling and then closing out issues and PRs, per GitHub best practices.
-Closed issues/PRs, and
+Closed issues/PRs, and description/topic
-description/topic changes can be completely reversed using the repo_unarchiver script.
+changes can be completely reversed using the repo_unarchiver script.
+Also, based on experience, will stop the archive process if there's existing
+hooks or keys in the repo

 positional arguments:
   repos                 owner/repo to archive

-optional arguments:
+options:
   -h, --help            show this help message and exit
   --pat-key PATKEY      key in .gh_pat.toml of the PAT to use
   --token TOKEN         use this PAT to access resources
   --inactive            Change the 'abandoned' and 'deprecated' wording to 'inactive'
   --custom CUSTOM       Custom text to add to issue/PR label, and description, less than 36 char long
   --file FILE           File with "owner/repo" one per line to archive
-  --force           Don't stop if you detect previous archivers
+  --hooks {ignore,disable}
+                        ignore or disable hooks, else will not archive on finding hooks
+  --keys {ignore,delete}
+                        ignore or delete keys, else will not archive on finding keys
+  --ignore-issue-label  Ignore the existence of the ARCHIVED issue label
   --pause               Pause upon detecting anomalies that might need fixing, but aren't blockers
   -q                    DO NOT print, or request confirmations
 ```

 ## `repo_close_issues.py`